Phenytoin cream reduces pain in diabetic neuropathy

 Phenytoin cream works fast

-Thus responders are easily tested.
-The most simple technique is to apply the cream on the painful area and ask the patient after 30 minutes whether the pain is diminished or not.
+Thus, responders are easily tested.
+The simplest technique is to apply the cream on the painful area.
+And then ask the patient after 30 minutes whether the pain is diminished or not.
 Because this response test is prone to high placebo effect, we developed a placebo-controlled response test.

 After 30 minutes the doctor can break the code and check whether the patient is a responder or not.
 The ethical issues about using placebo in practice we unfolded in a peer reviewed journal.

 Kopsky DJ1, Keppel Hesselink JM2. | Single-Blind Placebo-Controlled Response Test with Phenytoin 10% Cream in Neuropathic Pain Patients. | Pharmaceuticals (Basel). | 2018 Nov 12;11(4). pii: E122. doi: 10.3390/ph11040122.